Karl Meissner

-Karl Wilhelm Meissner (December 15, 1891 in Reutlingen, Württemberg - April 13, 1959 on a cruise ship sailing to Europe) was a German-American physicist specializing in hyperfine spectroscopy.
+Karl Wilhelm Meissner (15 December 1891 in Reutlingen, Württemberg - 13 April 1959 on a cruise ship sailing to Europe) was a German-American physicist specializing in hyperfine spectroscopy.
 He spent the greater part of his career in the United States at Purdue University, in West Lafayette, Indiana.

 Education

-After Meissner’s abitur at the Humanistisches Gymnasium, in 1910, he began the study of physics and mathematics at University of Tübingen.
-After three terms, he went to the University of Munich as a student of the experimentalist Wilhelm Röntgen and the theoretician Arnold Sommerfeld.
-After one year at Munich, he returned to Tübingen to be able to study spectroscopy with Friedrich Paschen.
+After Meissner’s abitur at the Humanistisches Gymnasium, in 1910, he began the study of physics and mathematics at the University of Tübingen.
+After three terms, he went to the Ludwig-Maximilians-Universität München as a student of the experimentalist Wilhelm Röntgen and the theoretician Arnold Sommerfeld.
+After one year at the Ludwig-Maximilians-Universität München, he returned to the University of Tübingen to be able to study spectroscopy with Friedrich Paschen.
 While still a student in 1914, Meissner was able to prove the existence of oxygen lines in the solar spectrum.
 He was awarded his doctorate in 1915, on a thesis with the title Interferometrische Wellenlängenbestimmung im infraroten Spektralbereich.
-In 1916 he became an assistant to Edgar Meyer at the University of Zurich, under whom he completed his Habilitation, in 1918, with the Habilitationsschrift title Untersuchungen des Neonspektrums.
+In 1916, he became an assistant to Edgar Meyer at the University of Zurich, under whom he completed his Habilitation, in 1918, with the Habilitationsschrift title Untersuchungen des Neonspektrums.
 The following year, he married the Polish physicist Doctor Janka Kohn.

 Career

 In the summer of 1924, Meissner became a First Assistant at the Physics Institute of the University of Zurich.
 Here he studied the spectra of indium, gallium, neon, argon, and caesium, the arc spectrum of lead (spectrum of neutral or non-ionized lead), the Stark effect of neon, and general problems of detecting radiation.

-The change from Zurich to the Johann Wolfgang Goethe University of Frankfurt am Main occurred in 1925.
+The change from Zurich to Goethe University Frankfurt occurred in 1925.
 Meissner was appointed extraordinarius professor of physics there, when Walter Gerlach left for the University of Tübingen.
 Shortly thereafter, he received calls to the Donro Institute at Davos and the Physikalisch Technische Reichsanstalt in Berlin; he declined both.
 After the retirement of Martin Brendel and with the support of Richard Wachsmuth, Meissner was appointed ordinarius professor of astronomy and director of the University’s observatory.
 Upon retirement of Wachsmuth, Meissner was appointed as his successor to the chair for astronomy and director of the astronomy institute in 1932.

 Spectral lines are broadened due to random movements and collisions of the emitting atoms; this limits resolution.
 To reduce these broadening mechanism, Meissner, with K. F. Luft and independently of R. Minkowski and H. Bruck, in 1935, developed the technique of observing particle beams perpendicular to their direction of flow.
 With this technique, Meissner could investigate the hyperfine structure of spectra, which are due to the magnetic moment of the atomic nuclei.
 This is an area of experimental research which would occupy Meissner for many years.